[This is a work in progress. This page is not meant to explain anything. It’s only meant to put all the moving parts in one place.]

 A. Stuff exists

 The Psychule Theory of Consciousness says the fundamental feature of consciousness, the smallest unit of consciousness, the sine qua non, the “Psychule”, is representation.
 Representation is defined here as a combination of (at least) two processes.
-The first process creates a sign vehicle whose sole purpose is to carry mutual information.
-The second process takes that vehicle as input and generates a response which is valuable w/r to the purpose.
+The first process creates a sign vehicle whose purpose is to carry mutual information.
+The second process takes that vehicle as input and generates at least one response which is valuable w/r to the purpose.
 In Peircian semiotics, a representation is the equivalent of a symbolic sign.
 The diagram at the top of the page is a diagram of a psychule.

 A unitracker is a computational mechanism which looks for one target pattern given some number of inputs.
 The output of a unitracker is a sign vehicle (an affordance of representation) which carries mutual information with respect to the unitracker mechanism, and so too, to the target pattern of the unitracker.

 A multi-pattern medium is a mechanism that can take inputs from one or more sources and generate a pattern of output which is unique to each combination of sources.
 The paradigm sources for purposes of this theory would be unitrackers.
-A multi-pattern medium would support the requirements of a Global Neuronal Workspace.
-The functionality of a multi-pattern medium has been demonstrated in biologically plausible neuronal networks by Chris Eliasmith (see semantic pointers.)
+A semantic pointer (ala Chris Eliasmith) is an example.